ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 When handling WooCommerce orders paid through Resurs Bank, the order editor provides a simple but powerful way of synchronizing order status and payment handling directly with Resurs.

+> ⚠️ **Limitation**
+>
+> It is not possible to use Resurs payment methods when creating orders manually via the WordPress admin (`wp-admin`).
+> Resurs payment methods are only supported for purchases completed through the frontend checkout.

 The order status dropdown is directly connected to Resurs Bank’s payment handling.
 The following actions are supported:

 ![](files/order-management-editor.png)